John M. Deutch: Background

-CIA Director tenure
+Director of Central Intelligence tenure

 In 1995, President Bill Clinton appointed him Director of Central Intelligence.
 As Deutch was initially reluctant to accept the appointment, the position was conferred with Cabinet rank, a prerequisite ultimately retained by successor George Tenet through the end of the Clinton administration.
+At the time of his appointment, The New York Times quoted activist Noam Chomsky, a prominent critic of U.S. foreign policy and of the CIA, as saying, "He has more honesty and integrity than anyone I've ever met in academic life, or any other life...
+If somebody's got to be running the C.I.A., I'm glad it's him."

-As head of the Central Intelligence Agency (CIA), Deutch continued the policy of his predecessor R. James Woolsey to declassify records pertaining to U.S. covert operations during the Cold War.
+As head of the CIA, Deutch continued the policy of his predecessor R. James Woolsey to declassify records pertaining to U.S. covert operations during the Cold War.

-In 1996, Deutch took the unusual step of traveling to Locke High School in Los Angeles to deny reports that the CIA had facilitated the introduction of crack cocaine into Los Angeles.
+In 1996, Deutch took the unusual step of traveling to Locke High School in Los Angeles to address reports that the CIA had facilitated the introduction of crack cocaine into Los Angeles.
 Speaking to a hostile crowd, Deutch denied any connection between the CIA and cocaine traffic in Los Angeles and vowed to open an investigation.
 The meeting was prompted by allegations published by journalist Gary Webb that connected the CIA to the California cocaine trade and trafficker Danilo Blandón.

 Deutch fell out of favor with the Clinton administration because of public testimony he gave to Congress on Iraq.
-Specifically Deutch testified that Saddam Hussein was stronger than he had been four years earlier, and the CIA might never be able to remedy the issue.
+Specifically, Deutch testified that Saddam Hussein was stronger than he had been four years earlier and that the CIA might never be able to remedy the issue.
 After he won reelection, Clinton replaced Deutch.

-Deutch left the CIA on December 15, 1996, and soon after it was revealed that several of his laptop computers contained classified information wrongfully labeled as unclassified.
+Deutch left the CIA on December 15, 1996.
+Soon after, it was revealed that several of his laptop computers contained classified information wrongfully labeled as unclassified.
 In January 1997, the CIA began a formal security investigation of the matter.
-Senior management at CIA declined to pursue fully the security breach.
+Senior management at CIA declined to fully pursue the security breach.
 Over two years after his departure, the matter was referred to the Department of Justice, where Attorney General Janet Reno declined prosecution.
 She did, however, recommend an investigation to determine whether Deutch should retain his security clearance.
-Deutch had agreed to plead guilty to a misdemeanor for mishandling government secrets on January 19, 2001, but President Clinton pardoned him in his last day in office, two days before the Justice Department could file the case against him.
+Deutch had agreed to plead guilty to a misdemeanor for mishandling government secrets on January 19, 2001, but President Clinton pardoned him on his last day in office, two days before the Justice Department could file the case against him.

-In 1995, when Deutch became head of the CIA, The New York Times quoted long-time critical scholar and social activist Noam Chomsky as saying, "He has more honesty and integrity than anyone I've ever met in academic life, or any other life...
-If somebody's got to be running the C.I.A., I'm glad it's him."

-Accomplishments
+Board memberships and fellowships

 Deutch was elected to the American Philosophical Society in 2007.
-He has been a member of the National Petroleum Council since 2008 and the Secretary of DOE Energy Advisory Board, since 2010.
-In 1988 Deautch was elected as a fellow of the National Academy of Public Administration.
+He has been a member of the National Petroleum Council since 2008 and the Secretary of DOE Energy Advisory Board since 2010.
+In 1988, Deutch was elected as a fellow of the National Academy of Public Administration.

 Personal life

-In June 2003, his son Philip Joseph Deutch (from his first marriage) then a managing director and venture capitalist at Perseus LLC, married Marne Levine, now the COO of Instagram.
+In June 2003, Deutch's son Philip Joseph Deutch (from his first marriage), then a managing director and venture capitalist at Perseus LLC, married Marne Levine, who later served as the COO of Instagram.